jhnbyrn/951-KLR-PAGES/isv_routine.md

 Add the low byte of the current correction (r0) to the low byte of base value Add the high byte of the correction r1 to base high byte (in b)

 Now we do a sanity check: if bit 7 of the final PWM value is set, that represents a negative value which is invalid.
 So we must clamp it to one extreme or the other.
-Which one?
+But which one?
 This can be a bit confusing!

 Recall that the correction value is a 2's complement signed value, so 0-32767 represent positive values and 327678-65536 represent negative values.
 Now we just added that to a positive 16-bit value (with a maximum of 32767), and ended up with something greater than 32767, but why?